Exponential family measurement error models for single-cell CRISPR screens: The Nat. Biotech. 2020 method

 \section{The Nat.\ Biotech.\ 2020 method}

 As described in the main text, the Nat.\ Biotech.\ 2020 method (of \citet{Replogle2020}) fits a Poisson-Gaussian mixture model to the log-2 transformed gRNA counts and then assigns gRNAs to cells based on the posterior perturbation probabilities.
 If a given cell has a posterior perturbation probability greater than 1/2, then the gRNA is assigned to that cell; otherwise, the gRNA is not assigned to that cell.
 Covariates (including gRNA library size, gene library size, batch, etc.) are not included in the model.
-It is believed that the Nat.\ Biotech.\ 2020 method is used the within the 10X single-cell software CellRanger, but this is unclear because CellRanger is closed source.

 As mentioned in the main text, the Nat.\ Biotech.\ 2020 method poses several conceptual and practical challenges.
 First, the log-2 transformed gRNA counts are not integer-valued.
 Thus, it is unclear how the Poisson component of the mixture distribution is fitted to the data.
 Second, the authors of the Nat.\ Biotech.\ 2020 method used the Python package \texttt{Pomegranate} (\url{github.com/jmschrei/pomegranate}; version $<=$ 0.14.8) to implement their method.
 Unfortunately, due to recent updates to the \texttt{Pomegranate} package, we and others have been unable to install version $<=$ 0.14.8 (relevant Github issues: \url{github.com/jmschrei/pomegranate/issues/1052}, \url{github.com/jmschrei/pomegranate/issues/1057}).